pmoghaddam/blpm-api/README.md

 should be made to keep these two layers coded modularly for a future inevitable separation.

 # Tasks
+* Setup CoffeeScript
+* Setup Grunt
+* Add Nodemon
+* Setup Testing
-* Incorporate effective MEAN skeleton structure into applicaiton
+* Incorporate effective MEAN skeleton structure into application